-Realizing he’s got no earthly idea what Costa Rica looks like—or where it is on Earth—Ted Lambert is gravely concerned he won’t have anywhere to run on his honeymoon with his second wife Ellen.
+Realizing he’s got no earthly idea what Costa Rica looks like—or where it is on Earth—Ted Lambert is gravely concerned he won’t have anywhere to run on his honeymoon with second wife Ellen.

-Fueled by a steady diet of American exceptionalism, xenophobia, and not-so-closeted racism, Ted hasn’t stepped foot outside the U.S. in 45 years on the planet.
+Fueled by a steady diet of American exceptionalism, xenophobia, and not-so-closeted racism, Ted hasn’t stepped foot outside the U.S. in his 45 years on the planet.
 Not even to Canada.
 His definition of “abroad” consists of leaving his state.

 But this winter, that all changes when he’ll begrudgingly leave the straight-white-male friendly confines of America for Central America.
 Needless to say, he’s got some reservations: